William Johnston (priest): Japan

 As the 1960s continued, Johnston progressed in his spiritual journey, and he began to view the path of Ignatius of Loyola as harmonising with that of John of the Cross: “I began to see in St. Ignatius a mysticism that was the same as that of John of the Cross and also different.
 Whereas John of the Cross loved the silence of the desert, Ignatius loved the mighty cities.
 Both John of the Cross and Ignatius of Loyola entered into mystical prayer, one to be united with God in silence, the other to work for the salvation of the world.”
 Johnston later came to understand the intellectual, moral, and religious transformations outlined by Bernard Lonergan as ultimately leading to mysticism.
 On one occasion in Boston, he met Lonergan in person: “I told him that his understanding of religious conversion leading to being in love is in fact a way to mysticism.
 He was delighted and smiled, saying, ‘Yes, that’s it!".

 Johnston translated Endo Shusaku's novel Chinmoku, which was published in English as Silence in 1969.
 Some of his colleagues were offended because the novel's main character was a Jesuit apostate.
 Despite this, his translation received high praise.
 As his reputation expanded, he was invited to preach and teach internationally, visiting countries such as the US, UK, Australia, China, and the Philippines.
 He also made several trips back to Ireland.
 In his autobiography, Mystical Journey (2006), he discussed his belief that all religions should work together in peace.

 Johnston's reflections on his background in Northern Ireland, his transition to Japan and the practice of Zen, are about how the relationship of Catholicism and Zazen meditation can transform Ireland, Japan, Zen Buddhism, and Christian mysticism.

 Toward the end of his life, influenced by the Japanese experience of bombing of civilian populations and his understanding of the Buddha and Christ's teachings, he embraced the active promotion of nonviolence.

 Identity

-As a Catholic born in what became Northern Ireland, Johnson identified throughout his life as Irish rather than British.
+As a Catholic born in Northern Ireland, Johnson identified throughout his life as Irish rather than British.
 Johnson compared his experience to Abhishiktananda, whose experiences in India only intensified his feelings of being French; likewise, Johnson's time in Japan, he said, only strengthened his feelings of being Irish.